candicexxx-droid/cifar10_classifier/README.md

 Restored model, accuracy(on test data): 94.93%

-To use the trained model, check out print_model_acc.py Before running this file, make sure you've downloaded the checkpoint folder, processed and save data using fetch_data.py to a directory
+To use the trained model, check out print_model_acc.py \n Before running this file, make sure you've downloaded the checkpoint folder, processed and save data using fetch_data.py to a directory